Abenaki Terrain Park

 The freestyle movement remains a vital part of the culture at Attitash Mountain Resort and our terrain parks, from big hits to unique rails and jibs maintained and kept fresh by a dedicated park crew, remain a canvas for freeskiers and snowboarders wanting to hone their style and skills.

-Leveraging the experience and expertise that has created Carinthia at Mount Snow, relocating and developing Abenaki Park is the next progressive step for Peak Resorts to utilize a crew of innovative park groomers and cutters and central fabrication shops to develop and maintain freestyle terrain areas and parks that are appropriate for each resort.
+Leveraging the experience and expertise that has created Carinthia at Mount Snow, our Abenaki Parks utilize a crew of innovative park groomers and cutters to develop and maintain freestyle terrain areas and parks that are appropriate for our resort.

 OUR HIKE PARK